 Total, Factor, and Alpha Returns

 The portfolio's daily return is taken from the weighted returns of each security in the portfolio.
-The weight of each security is the dollar position size divided by the equity, and is also displayed as “% Equity” in the application.
-The daily security returns are taken directly from the risk model and include split and/or dividend adjustments.
+The weight of each security is the dollar position size divided by the total equity in the portfolio (or reference equity, if specified) and is also displayed as “% Equity” in the application.
+The daily security returns are taken directly from the risk model and include corporate action effects, such as splits and/or dividends.

-- The daily portfolio factor return is calculated from the dot product of portfolio factor exposures and daily factor returns.
+The daily portfolio factor return is calculated from the dot product of portfolio factor exposures and risk model factor returns.

 The daily factor returns are taken directly from the risk model.